Passionate About Supporting Others

 Gillian is a compassionate and skilled therapist in the area of child, family, and individual therapy, with a focus on attachment, trauma and treating PTSD.
 Gillian has specialized EMDR training to work with children, adolescents and adults.
 She also uses the EMDR Integrative Attachment Trauma Protocol (IATP) to strengthen attachment and resolve trauma within families.
 Gillian is also trained in Trauma Focused Cognitive Behavioural Therapy, Parts/Ego State Therapy, Dyadic Developmental Psychotherapy (DDP) for fostered and adopted children (with Dr. Daniel Hughes), and Theraplay and the Marschak Interaction Method (MIM).

-Scott recently completed his Master of Counselling and holds a postgraduate diploma from Edinburgh Napier University in Edinburgh, Scotland.
+Scott holds a Master of Counselling from City University of Seattle in Canada and a postgraduate diploma in journalism from Edinburgh Napier University in Edinburgh, Scotland.

 Scott has experience in supporting individuals through grief and loss, suicide bereavement, couple relationships, adoption and fostering family counselling, and anxiety and depression.
 He has held positions at Canadian Mental Health Association, St. Mary's University, and Amaris Adoption and Family Support Services.